rtic-rs/rtic/Notes.md

 ## Idea

+Current implmentation always reads and writes BASEPRI on entry/exit of an interrupt (this is done by the `cortex-m-rtfm/src/export::run` which is a trampoline to execute the actual task).

-We are reading BASEPRI independently if and only if we are actually changing BASEPRI.
+Using this approch, we are reading BASEPRI if and only if we are actually changing BASEPRI.

-On restoring BASEPRI chose to restore read value if at the outmost nesting level (initial priority of the task).
+On restoring BASEPRI (in `lock`) we chose to restore the original BASEPRI value if we at the outmost nesting level (initial priority of the task).
 In this way, we can avoid unnecessary BASEPRI accesses, and reduce register pressure.

 If you want to play around checkout the `lockopt` branch and use: